 Even kids who profess to be “churched out” will be amazed by the incredible inlaid floors in Siena’s Duomo.
 Kept covered by protective carpets for most of the year, the eye-popping marble panels are revealed once a year (usually from August to October), and their intricate biblical and allegorical scenes stretch across the entire cathedral interior.

-These are best seen with a guide (Costanza from Siena Walking Tours is excellent), whose explanations can make the tableaux come to life for both kids and parents.
+These are best seen with a guide (Ciao Bambino recommends vetted guides as part of their Family Vacation Planning Service), whose explanations can make the tableaux come to life for both kids and parents.
 The most spectacular way to view the floor is from the dizzying heights of the gallery, by booking the Porta del Cielo tour directly at the Duomo.